 The Allen Street Bridge, known locally as the Kelso or Cowlitz Bridge, was built entirely of wood in 1906, connecting the towns of Kelso and Catlin (now West Kelso).
 It was a narrow, 600-foot, two-lane, bascule-type drawbridge that used counterbalance weights in overhead towers to assist the machinery in pivoting the deck upward, opening a passageway for vessels.
 Two piers of heavy pilings provided the foundations for the structure.

 The bridge replaced another wooden bridge destroyed in 1906 by a flood.
 Although renovated in 1915, by 1920 the wooden bridge was said to be in such poor condition that many Kelso residents refused to use it.
-To meet the needs of heavy traffic, the Washington State Highways Department, in association with Cowlitz County and the City of Kelso, started construction on a replacement, down river and close to the old bridge, in early 1922.
+To meet the needs of heavy traffic, the state highway department, in association with Cowlitz County and the City of Kelso, started construction of a replacement bridge, downriver and close to the old bridge, in early 1922.
 The new Allen Street Bridge, with four lanes and a vertical lift span, was constructed entirely of steel and cement by the Pacific Bridge Company.
 It went into full service a few weeks after the collapse of the old bridge, on Monday morning, March 19, 1923.

 Wind and Rain